GoogleChrome/developer.chrome.com/site/en/docs/workbox/remove-buggy-service-workers/index.md

 ### Set a `Clear-Site-Data` header

-Some browsers will unregister all service workers for an origin if a [`Clear-Site-Data` response header](https://developer.mozilla.org/docs/Web/HTTP/Headers/Clear-Site-Data) with a value of `"storage"` is set.
+Some browsers will unregister all service workers for an origin if a [`Clear-Site-Data` response header](https://developer.mozilla.org/docs/Web/HTTP/Headers/Clear-Site-Data) with a value of `'storage'` is set.
 However, there are a couple things to be aware of with this approach:

 - Be warned that this will clear _all_ storage for the associated origin.
 That includes `localStorage`, IndexedDB, `sessionStorage`, and other storage (but not the HTTP cache for the origin).